 - consolidating existing good practice through CDSB’s commitment not to create a new standard but to enhance initiatives that are widely adopted and with which business is already familiar;

-- providing resources for preparers and users of climate change-related information and for regulators so as to encourage a more globally harmonized approach to climate change-related reporting.
+- providing resources for preparers and users of climate change-related information and for regulators so as to encourage a more globally harmonized approach to environmental reporting.

 The CDSB consortium was catalyzed by the World Economic Forum in response to a concern expressed by Members and constituents that, because the content and format of climate reporting by companies varies widely and often does not appear in their mainstream reports to the investment community, it is not yet fully actionable for investors, trustees, directors and managers.
 Without comparable and comprehensive information, investors have a difficult time comparatively assessing the implications for shareholder value of climate-related risks to physical assets and resource inputs or of changes in technology and regulation.